On data and dimension in chemistry -- irreversibility, concealment and emergent conservation laws: Beyond isosbestic points: data dimension

 \section{Beyond isosbestic points: data dimension}

 To generalize the utility of isosbestic points, we introduce the notion of a data dimension $d$.
-For a CRN modeled through a set of variables $V$, we define the model dimension $d(V)$ \be d(V) = v - \ell (V) , \ee $v$: $\#$ assessed variables ($v=|V|$) \\ $\ell (V)$: $\#$ constraints on these variables, i.e., number of conserved quantities for these variables.
+For a CRN modeled through a set of variables $V$, we define the model dimension $d(V)$ as